 Results for % cover of both opportunist macroalgae and seagrass varied between participants and between the different methods used.
 A number of results deviated from the sample mean and from the % cover as calculated by image analysis.
 However deviation from the latter was more noticeable.
 There was a much higher range of results submitted for seagrass which appears to be more difficult to estimate % cover and may be attributed, in part, to its patchy nature.
-Although there was a slight preference for using method B (10 x 10 square grid) for the macroalgae this was not apparent with the seagrass.
-It was also noticed that method B for both macroalgae and seagrass resulted in the greatest number of 'Fails' due to overestimation of % cover.
+Although there was a slight preference for using method B ($10 \times 10 \text{ square grid}$) for the macroalgae the results using this method was less accurate as seen in previous years.
+It was noticed that method B for both macroalgae and seagrass resulted in the greatest number of 'Fails' when compared against ImageJ % cover analysis due to overestimation of % cover.

-2 Summary of Macroalgae Component
+2 Summary of Macroalgae Exercise